Analysis of Poem "God's Grandeur" by Gerard Manley Hopkins

 'I mean foil in its sense of leaf or tinsel, and no other word whatever will give the effect I want.
 Shaken gold-foil gives off broad glares like sheet lightning and also, and this is true of nothing else, owing to its zigzag dints and crossings and network of small many cornered facets, a sort of fork lightning too.'

-Spondee and iamb, together with a caesura (pause because of the comma), contribute to the altered rhythm.
+Spondee and iamb, together with a caesura (pause midway along the line, because of the comma), contribute to the altered rhythm.
 Assonance and alliteration are again in evidence - shining/shook and shook/foil, adding to the texture.

 Line three continues with a second example.
 Not only is there a flame bursting out, there is a gathering, a liquified magnificence, as when say fruits or vegetables are crushed for their oil.

 - This is a twelve syllable line, to take in the spread of the oil, extending the beat which is counterpoint to the set iambic tradition.
 The sounds stretch and roll around the mouth and not only that, enjambment takes the reader into the fourth line, where the single word Crushed is suddenly end-stopped.